JS-Assemble/call-center-radar/callradar/README.md

 3. quoted text fuzzy-matches the transcript (≥90%, rapidfuzz)

 Claims that fail after 2 retries render as "insufficient evidence" instead of being dropped or hallucinated over.
+See `/evidence-gate` for the corpus-wide pass rate and a breakdown of which check fails, when one does.

 ## Stack